Synaps3Protocol/sep/SEP/SEP-003/README.md

 ### 1.7.1 Treasury Utilization

-Treasury funds are strategically allocated to long term:
+Treasury funds are strategically allocated to ensure the protocol’s long-term sustainability and growth:

 - Ecosystem growth and strategic partnerships.
 - R&D and continuous protocol enhancements.